oshablue/dacqman/README.md

 Ftdi 1.2.3 (customized src, local with project) Readable-streambuffer (customized src, local with project)

+Or Node 10.18.0 to match windows
+Mocha 9.0.0 dropped support for Node 10 - there is an 8.4.0 (which adds vulns) Electron version ^4.0.0 should use Spectron ^6.0.0 per readme (which adds vulns incl critical)

 The node and electron versions are what they are (the latest major revisions) on Mac to allow serialport (no prebuilds found so far) and node-ftdi (with heavy modifications) to build.
 This is due to such things as the bundled node-gyp